emmett-framework/emmett/docs/dal/relations.md

     name = Field()
     has_many(
         'memberships',
-        {'organizations': {'via': 'memberships'}})
+        {'users': {'via': 'memberships'}})

 class Membership(Model):
     belongs_to('user', 'organization')
     role = Field()
 ```

 the `Membership` model responsible of the `via` relations has a `role` field that should be set when you want to create a user for an organization or an organization for an user.
-In order to do that, you should create both of the records independently and the associate the records, as we will see in the next paragraph.
+In order to do that, you should create both of the records independently and then associate the records, as we will see in the next paragraph.

 #### Add records to many relations